aleph2c/miros/doc/reading_diagrams.rst

 ----

-The UML term for a state which can have other states inside of it, is called a "composite state".
+The UML term for a state, which can have other states inside of it, is called a "composite state".
 Here is what it looks like:

 .. image:: _static/composite_state_1.svg
     :target: _static/composite_state_1.pdf
     :align: center

 It shares the same rounded rectangular look of the simple state icon, but it also has a bar across the top, above which, you type the state's name.
-The name of the state is placed at the top like this to separate it away from the rest of the rounded rectangle's inner area, because this area serves as a canvas onto which you will draw your inner states, hooks, event arrows... etc.
+The name of the state is placed at the top like this to separate it away from the rest of the rounded rectangle's inner area.
+The majority of the compound state's inner area serves as a canvas where you will draw your inner states, hooks, event arrows...  etc.

+In miros, all states are composite states.

 Here is a simple hierarchical state machine (HSM) -- A slightly better oven: